HiteshKhandelwal26/HiteshKhandelwal_AlbumApp/README.md

 - Used constraint layouts for responsive UI's

 ## Built With
-Kotlin - First class and official programming language for Android development.
+-Kotlin - First class and official programming language for Android development.
-Rx-Java - For composing asynchronous and event-based programs by using observable sequences.
+-Rx-Java - For composing asynchronous and event-based programs by using observable sequences.
-Android Architecture Components - Collection of libraries that help you design robust, testable, and maintainable apps.
+-Android Architecture Components - Collection of libraries that help you design robust, testable, and maintainable apps.
-ViewModel - Stores UI-related data that isn't destroyed on UI changes.
+-ViewModel - Stores UI-related data that isn't destroyed on UI changes.
-Room - SQLite object mapping library.
+-Room - SQLite object mapping library.
-Hilt - Dependency Injection Framework
+-Hilt - Dependency Injection Framework
-Navigation Component - Used for navigation, part of Android Jetpack Retrofit - A type-safe HTTP client for Android and Java.
+-Navigation Component - Used for navigation, part of Android Jetpack -Retrofit - A type-safe HTTP client for Android and Java.
-Gson - used to convert Java Objects into their JSON representation and vice versa.
+-Gson - used to convert Java Objects into their JSON representation and vice versa.
-Ktlint -Ktlint is a static code analysis tool maintain by Pinterest.
+-Ktlint -Ktlint is a static code analysis tool maintain by Pinterest.
 Linter and formatter for Kotlin code.

 ## Future Plans
-Unit & Instrumentation test cases to be added.
+-Unit & Instrumentation test cases to be added.
-Merge all code coverage reports at single place.
+-Merge all code coverage reports at single place.
-Android Priority Job Queue or Work Manager can be used for offline storage support Reach code coverage atleast 80%.(TDD & BDD)
+-Android Priority Job Queue or Work Manager can be used for offline storage support -Reach code coverage atleast 80%.(TDD & BDD)
-Dark Mode theme
+-Dark Mode theme